ronalfy/browser-shots-carousel/readme.txt

 == Description ==

-Browser Shots Carousel is a Gutenberg block that allows you to create a carousel from your screenshots using the Browser Shots service.
+Browser Shots Carousel is a Gutenberg block that allows you to create a website carousel from your website screenshots using the Browser Shots service.

 [youtube https://www.youtube.com/watch?v=-ib_polsSHU&rel=0]